kniranjan0/kniranjan0/README.md

 ## Full Stack Web Developer

-I Capable of writing production-ready code using ReactJS, Redux, and CSS on the frontend, NodeJS, and Express on the backend to build single-page applications.
+I am Capable of writing production-ready code using ReactJS, Redux, and CSS on the frontend, NodeJS, and Express on the backend to build single-page applications.
 I'm passionate about coding and strongly interested in